rawaha-coder/PetCare/README.md

 # PetCare

-## This repository contains PetCare Android App code created to practicing advanced Android development.
+## This repository contains PetCare Android App code created to learn and practice advanced Android development.

+- :file_folder: Structure and organize the App